googleapis/google-cloud-ruby/google-cloud-tasks-v2beta2/README.md

-# Ruby Client for the Cloud Tasks V2beta2 API
+# Ruby Client for the Cloud Tasks V2BETA2 API

 Manages the execution of large numbers of distributed requests.

-Cloud Tasks is a fully managed service that allows you to manage the execution, dispatch and delivery of a large number of distributed tasks.
-You can asynchronously perform work outside of a user request.
-Your tasks can be executed on App Engine or any arbitrary HTTP endpoint.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Cloud Tasks V2beta2 API.
+It provides basic client classes for a specific version of the Cloud Tasks V2BETA2 API.
 Most users should consider using the main client gem, [google-cloud-tasks](https://rubygems.org/gems/google-cloud-tasks).
 See the section below titled *Which client should I use?* for more information.